Kaiden713/autotipwork_release/README.md

 # Stable and Public Version of Autotipwork
 automated tip conditioning program for Omicron scanning tunneling microscope

+## Authors
+* Shenkai Wang, Junmian Zhu, Raymond Blackwell, and Felix R. Fischer
+* A paper describing the methods used in this program is published here https://pubs.acs.org/doi/10.1021/acs.jpca.0c10731.
+If you find this program useful, we would greatly appreciate it if you can cite this paper in your publications.

 ## Usage
 ### On Local STM Compter
 * Download all the files in this repository in a local folder.